-- Approach to " setting fees - The fees of the Chair are determined by the Remuneration Committee, and the fees of the Non-Executive Directors are determined by the Board following a recommendation from both the CEO and the Chair. - Fees are set taking into account the level of responsibility, relevant experience and specialist knowledge of each Non-Executive Director and fees at companies of a similar size and complexity. - Basis of fees " Non-Executive Directors are paid a basic fee for membership of the Board with additional fees being paid to the Chairs of Board Committees. - " Additional fees may also be paid for other Board responsibilities or roles or time commitment, such as for holding the position of Senior Independent Director or designated Non-Executive Director with responsibility for engaging with the workforce. - " Fees are normally paid in cash.
+Approach to setting fees The fees of the Chair are determined by the Remuneration Committee, and the fees of the Non-Executive Director are determined by the Board following a recommendation from both the CEO and the Chair. sS Fees are set taking into account the level of responsibility, relevant experience and specialist knowledge of each Non-Executive Director and fees at companies of a similar size and complexity.
+Basis of fees Non-Executive Directors are paid a basic fee for membership of the Board with additional fees being paid to the Cł of Board Committees. hairs Additional fees may also be paid for other Board responsibilities or roles or time commitment, such as for holding the position of Senior Independent Director or designated Non-Executive Director with responsibility for engaging the workforce. g with Fees are normally paid in cash.
+Other Non-Executive Directors may be eligible to receive reasonable reimbursements such as travel and other expenses.
+Reimbursed expenses may include a gross-up to reflect any tax or social security due in respect of the reimbursem Neither the Chair nor any of the Non-Executive Directors are eligible to participate in any of the Group's incentive arran ngements.